Krarilotus/Ascension/bootstrapGameplayGuide.md

 Hunters initially outproduce apple farms, but when deer run out, they're useless.
 Be careful to place them at least 15 tiles (~1 Cathedral) away from deer, as otherwise they bug out and go for a different group.
 You can start with a wheat farm, if the following conditions are fulfilled:
 - The map has very little farm spots/safe ones, and deer (otherwise, you will get outproduced and be in a disadvantage)
-- You have a very safe spot for the wheat farm, can place the granary and the stockpile next to it and it is not too far away from the keep
+- You have a very safe spot for the wheat farm, which you can place your granary and the stockpile next to
-- There is some small amount of deer/few very easy to get spots for apple farms (to keep you alive before the first wheat comes in)
+- There is some small amount of deer/few very easy to get spots for apple farms (to supply food for keeping your popularity up, before you can start producing bread)

 Next, get a quarry and one ox tether if possible.
 It's a great source of early gold and later on you will need the stone to progress your economy.

 Use up the rest of your wood on woodcutters - prioritize placing them next to trees in areas which you can easily defend at first.
+On resource rich maps, you should prioritize getting 10 to 15 woodcutters for faster later economy expansion.

 Delete you starting stockpile to move it elsewhere.
 If you went for a wheat farm, place it right next to it.
 Otherwise, place it anywhere safe near your resource production, but not too far away from the keep.
-Ideally, next to a farm spot which can support a wheat farm, as you will want to switch to bread production eventually.
+Ideally, close to a farm spot which can support a wheat farm, as you will want to switch to bread production eventually.
+Take in count all resources with falloff which you may later want to capture, namely farms, iron mines and pitch rigs.
 3 to 5 stockpiles is ideal, the only cost to it is the space it takes up and can be expanded later if needed.

 Build a market (it's free), sell some of the food - prioritize selling those types which you are about to produce.
 Keep about 20 to 50 of it, depending on how much food production you just built.